Seb-Dion/budget-buddy/README.md

 - **Income Tracking**: Record and manage your income sources.
 - **Budget Management**: Set monthly budgets for different categories and track your progress.
 - **Savings Goals**: Create savings goals, track progress, and visualize the progress toward your financial targets.
-- **Positive Streaks (In Development)**:
-  - Daily login streak.
-  - Positive monthly balance streak.
-  - Monthly budget streak for staying within your budget.
-- **Toast Notifications**: Users get notified with toasts when they are close to or exceeding their budget.
-- **Streak Notifications**: Toast notifications on login to celebrate streak achievements.
 - **Responsive Design**: Mobile-friendly UI.

 ## Technologies Used